HiSPoD/HiSPoD/doc/index.rst

 HiSPoD
 ======

-`HiSPoD <https://github.com/decarlof/HiSPoD>`_ is developed for polychromatic x-ray diffraction of polycrystalline samples.
+`HiSPoD <https://github.com/HiSPoD/HiSPoD>`_ is a Matlab® program developed for simulating and analyzing undulator white-beam diffraction patterns from polycrystalline samples.

-We kindly request that you cite the following article :cite:`cite:01` if you use HiSPoD.
+We kindly request that you cite :cite:`cite:01` if you use *HiSPoD*.

-HiSPoD documentation is at `url <http://hispod.readthedocs.org/>`_.

 Features
 --------